rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- When I manage to **overcome** tough challenges resulting in business growth and employee satisfaction, which rewards great benefits that I deserve.
-All my hard work and determination paid off.
+- When I manage to **fulfill** my client's needs to achieve business growth and building trust within all parties involved in the project to maintain a positive company culture in the long run.

 #### **Are you considering other positions in other companies?**

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- **Yes**.
-User experience designer, machine learning and automation engineer positions are good alternatives aside from **Software Developer** position.
+- **Yes**, I am interested to consider other positions where I can see the long-term goal at the end of this to achieve success in life.

 #### **What other companies are you interviewing with?**